surveysolutions/docs/content/headquarters/config/demo-server/index.md

 https://demo.mysurvey.solutions
 and sign in with the username `DemoHQ` and password `XjQ2gTqFe8`.

-***We ask the users never change the password for this headquarters user on the demo server!!***
+Or you can access the demo server as an [observer user](/headquarters/accounts/survey-solutions-server-observer/), by signing in with the username `DemoObs` and password `MjQ4zUaFe9`.

+***Passwords for these accounts can't be changed at the demo server since both user accounts have been declared as [restricted user accounts](/headquarters/accounts/restricted-account/)!!***

-Please, do <U>not</U> change the password for the above account even if you get a warning from the Chrome browser like the one shown here:
+Please, do <U>not</U> attempt to change the password for the above accounts even if you get a warning from the Chrome browser like the one shown here:

 <CENTER>
   <IMG src="images/change_your_password.png" width=320 border=1>
 </CENTER>

-(It is correct that the Chrome detects the password for the user is exposed, but this is exactly the intension to let the users log in.)
+(It is correct that Chrome detects the passwords for these accounts are exposed, and specifically on this page, but this is exactly the intension to let the users log in.)

 *We also ask the users not to interfere with each other.
 If you didn't create a particular interviewer or supervisor account, don't touch it, or the work assigned to it.*